canonical/zookeeper-operator/docs/content/explanation/ha.md

 ## Availability zones

-For best high availability, use at least three availability zones (AZ) to deploy Apache ZooKeper servers/units.
+For best high availability, use at least three availability zones (AZ) to deploy an Apache ZooKeeper cluster.

-With only two AZ, if the availability zone with the majority number of ZooKeeper nodes fails, ZooKeeper cluster will not have a quorum and will not be available.
+With only two AZ, if the availability zone with the majority number of Apache ZooKeeper servers/units fails, cluster will not have a quorum and will not be available.